ClipCatalog logo ClipCatalog

 Does ClipCatalog upload my videos to the cloud?

 No. Your video files never leave your computer.
-All AI processing — detected content, transcription, and face detection — runs locally on your own hardware.
-ClipCatalog does not upload, stream, or transfer your footage anywhere.
+Detected content, transcript search, and face detection all run locally on your hardware.
+ClipCatalog does not upload, stream, or transfer your footage anywhere for core processing.

 Are my videos used to train AI models?